Isimila Stone Age Site and Natural Pillars in Southern Tanzania

 Iringa Region in the Southern highlands is dominated by a series of mountains namely Udzungwa on the East and Kipengere and Livingstone on the South West.
 The height of these mountains ranges from 2000m to 4,000m.
 The favorable rains have made this region a key producer of food and cash crop.
 The area is occupied by Wahehe, Wabena, Wakinga, Wawanji, Wamanda, Wakisii and Wapangwa.

-The people of Iringa for a long time succeeded living in this area through strong technological advancement, agriculture production and political and military organization.
+The people of Iringa for a long time succeeded in living in this area through strong technological advancement, agriculture production, and political and military organization.
 Chief Mkwawa of the Wahehe is notable for establishing a very strong and extensive empire.
-During the time of German penetration he strongly resisted and defeated the Germany army under their Commander Zelewisk who was killed in the battle, which occurred at Lugalo on 17-8-1891.
+During the time of German penetration, he strongly resisted and defeated the German army under their Commander Zelewisk who was killed in the battle, which occurred at Lugalo on 17-8-1891.

-Oral traditional sources in Ubena country confirm that from 16th-century people moved constantly from the coast up to Rufiji valley through Kilombero River to Ubena country.
+Oral traditional sources in Ubena country confirm that from the 16th century, people moved constantly from the coast up to Rufiji Valley through the Kilombero River to Ubena country.
 Likewise, studies from Iringa especially the area of Mtera and Kihansi indicate the existence of settlements in the area from around 200,000 years to as late as the Iron Age period.

-Upper Kihansi has produced stone tools of the Neolithic period, potsherds and remains of iron working.
-Other pieces of evidence involve Iron Age Settlement in Iringa District and rock paintings at Kombanguru in Kilolo District.
+Upper Kihansi has produced stone tools of the Neolithic period, potsherds, and remains of ironworking.
+Other pieces of evidence involve Iron Age Settlement in the Iringa District and rock paintings at Kombanguru in Kilolo District.

 Isimila Tools and Fossils